Thinking about asset consolidation?

 You may have retirement accounts with previous employers.
 Think about whether having your retirement money in more than one account is right for you.

 Asset consolidation is just another way of saying moving your money into one account.
 If you have retirement accounts with former employers, think about if you want to manage separate accounts or manage one account—by rolling your money into your current employer's plan.

 Examine your situation to make an informed decision about where to keep your assets.
 Consider:

 - Whether you want a single or separate view of all your retirement assets

 - How the accounts align your asset allocation with your goals

 Evaluate your options

-Keep in mind that asset consolidation is not your only option.
-You can leave your assets where they are, roll them into an IRA (separate fees may apply), take a cash withdrawal (taxes and penalties may apply), or use a combination of these options.
-Features available in one account may not be available in another.
-Thoroughly review the pros and cons of each option, as well as retirement plan costs and expenses, before rolling assets into your current plan.
+Keep in mind that asset consolidation isn’t your only option.
+You also can leave your assets where they are, roll them into an IRA (different fee structures may apply), take a cash withdrawal (be aware of possible taxes and penalties), or use a combination of these options.

 Talk to a retirement plan representative so you can fully understand your options and make the decision that's right for you.